 After the initial cleaning procedure, it’s essential to check in regularly by examining your pet’s wound for any abnormalities or developments.

 It can be helpful to take pictures each day to allow for easy comparison.
 If all is going according to plan, you should notice subtle improvements over time.

-Warning Sign: If there are no changes after a week or the condition is worsening in any way, you should contact your veterinarian.
+Warning Sign: If there are no changes after a week or the condition is worsening in any way, you should seek veterinary attention.

-For the best daily care and treatment, repeat steps 5, 6, and 7, three times each day.
+For the best daily care and wound management, repeat steps 5, 6, and 7, three times each day.

 If you regularly apply a cleaning solution and a protective antimicrobial gel, the wound should begin to heal itself without the risk of infection.